yakunins/language-indicator/README.md

 # My Beam

 Enables per-language cursor styling.
+Also known as language indicator.
 Keep track of current language/input method, if changed, to set different mouse cursor based on list from `./cursors/` folder.
-Practically to be applied only to *text select* cursor, aka `ibeam`.
 Cursor also might be altered if capslock is on.

 <img src="img/how-it-work.gif" width="608" />